smruthi33/Code-Pattern/README.md

 Or
 You may also use the sample training images provided in the git repo, in the Data folder.

+Convert the Data folder to a zip file.

 ## 2. Create the notebook

 A [notebook](https://datascience.ibm.com/docs/content/analyze-data/notebooks-parent.html) in Watson Studio is a web-based environment for interactive computing.
 You can run small pieces of code that process your data, and you can immediately view the results of your computation.